davo/awesome-react-framer-x/readme.md

 ### Framer X Articles

+- [Icon Property Controls in Framer X](https://medium.com/@steveruiz/icon-property-controls-in-framer-x-2f75ff4205d4) - Secret codes for spicier components. - by [Steve Ruiz](https://twitter.com/steveruizok). - Jan 10, 2019.
+- [The design team wants you to use FramerX, now what?
+The missing guide for developers](https://medium.com/@michaelkatz_23685/the-design-team-wants-you-to-use-framerx-now-what-the-missing-guide-for-developers-dd0783b98802) - Michael Katz explains Framer X from a developer standpoint, his experience after being asked to develop some prototyping tools for his design team. - by Michael Katz. - Jan 3, 2019.
 - [Share data between code components in Framer X](https://www.zauberware.com/en/articles/2018/share-data-between-code-components-in-framerx/) - [Simon Franzen](https://twitter.com/franzen_simon), software developer at [zauberware](https://twitter.com/zauberware), gives a step-by-step explanation how to share data between code components., Jan 4, 2019.
 - [The design team wants you to use FramerX, now what?](https://medium.com/@michaelkatz_23685/the-design-team-wants-you-to-use-framerx-now-what-the-missing-guide-for-developers-dd0783b98802) - Michael Katz, a frontend developer wrote a guide for developers describing the advantages and limits of FramerX. - Jan 3, 2019.
 - [How to use custom fonts with FramerX](https://medium.com/@PavelLaptev/how-to-use-custom-fonts-with-framerx-b8ee3895cce0) -  Designer [Pavel Laptev](https://twitter.com/DarioGraphics) describes  a simple but efficient technique to embed webfonts on your FramerX project. - Dec 19, 2018.